fellesverkstedet/fabricatable-machines/highway-mobile-large-format-cnc/README.md

 - S2 ON
 - S3 ON
 - S4 OFF

+Which according to the datasheet indicates 2000 microsteps per turn.
+SW5 is used for setting the activate edge of the input signal.

-- S5 OFF
+- S5 OFF in all motors

-Dip-Switch S6 varies with the motors (to recheck and adjust in MKI):
+Dip-Switch S6 indicates running direction and varies with the motors (to recheck and adjust in MKI):

-- XR OFF
+- XR OFF => CCW
-- XL ON
+- XL ON => CW
-- Y OFF
+- Y OFF => CCW
-- Z ON
+- Z ON => CW

 The pins on the arduino are as follow: